-The Leo Baeck Institute for the Study of the History and Culture of German-speaking Jewry is delighted to announce its 2017 Year Book Essay Prize.
+The Leo Baeck Institute for the Study of the History and Culture of German-speaking Jewry is delighted to announce its 2019 Year Book Essay Prize.
 The Leo Baeck Institute Year Book is a fully refereed Oxford journal and covers cultural, social, and economic history.
-Appearing annually since 1956, it has become the field’s central and most comprehensive publication.
+A leading journal in the field, the Year Book has appeared annually since 1956.

-The essay can be on any topic on the history and culture of German-speaking Central European Jewry from early modern times through to the post-war period and present.
+The essay can be on any topic on the history and culture of German-speaking Central European Jewry from early modern times through to the present.

 The winner will receive:

 • Publication of the winning essay in the 2019 volume of the Leo Baeck Institute Year Book